makefunstuff/sketchbook.nvim/README.md

 # sketchbook.nvim - simple notetaking

-Motivation behind this thing, that I tried lots of notetaking tools but nothing really clicked.
-I didn't want to leave nvim and it's not really convenient to manage ~/notes directory.
+Motivation behind this plugin is simple, I want to keep my notes in markdown files and make nvim features help me to manage it.

 ## Demo